intel-analytics/BigDL-2.x/docs/docs/DockerUserGuide/index.md

 root@[hostname]:/opt/work#
 ```

-## Run Analytics Zoo Jupyter Notebook example in a container (local)
+## Run Analytics Zoo Jupyter Notebook example in a container

 This section depends on the previous section [“Launch Analytics Zoo Docker Container”](#Launch-Analytics-Zoo-Docker-Container).
 After the user launches the Analytics Zoo docker container, the Jupyter Notebook service can be started and Analytics Zoo jupyter examples are available.